News Media Bargaining Code: Lifeline for publishers or danger to the net?

 Peter Lewis, director of Australia Institute’s Centre for Responsible Technology, said: “What is crucial is that the code provides a systemic response to the monopoly power of Google and Facebook by recognising the public interest in news journalism.”

-Google’s side deals with Australian publishers
+Google’s side-deals with Australian publishers

 Meanwhile, Google is seeking to strike deals with publishers to sign up to its Google News Showcase, a project which launched in the UK last week and will see the search giant spend $1bn over the next three years paying news publishers around the world for content.